Going to school during COVID-19

 Ensure your child has a non-medical or cloth mask to wear to school.

 It may be helpful to pack an extra mask for your child each day.
 Your child will then be able to change their mask if it becomes dirty or damp.
-Masks can be stored in a clean bag or container during lunch and break times.
+Masks can be stored in a dry, clean paper bag or container during lunch and break times.
 Store clean masks separately from dirty masks.

 Learn more about how to choose, wear and clean or dispose of a mask.